-Training is a much more challenging task than inference, consuming much more money, run-time, energy, and hardware resources.
-The study~\cite{strubell2019energy} has shown that training some common natural language processing models on the cloud could emit $5\times$ carbon dioxide compared with the lifetime emissions of the average American car.
-Meanwhile, the increasing concerns about data privacy have become a driving force of training on resource-constrained edge devices~\cite{teerapittayanon2017distributed}.
-These high costs and hardware constraints associated with neural network training motivate us to ask the following question: {\it \say{Is it possible to train a compact neural network model from scratch?}} Essentially, the computing and hardware cost could be significantly reduced on various platforms if we can avoid the full-size uncompressed training.
-While pruning techniques can be used in training to generate sparse models~\cite{neklyudov2017structured,wen2016learning}, they do not necessarily reduce the unknown variables or computational cost of training.
-Recently low-precision training methods~\cite{hubara2017quantized,koster2017flexpoint,gupta2015deep,courbariaux2014training,wang2018training,nandakumar2018mixed,sun2020ultra} have achieved great success on various platforms including cloud computers, distributed platforms and edge devices.
-These methods have effectively reduced the memory cost, data communications and training time by using less binary bits to represent weight parameters, activation functions and gradients.
-However, the memory cost reduction is quite limited in low-precision methods, which has limited their applications in resource-constraint scenarios.
-For instance, the maximum possible memory reduction (in an ideal case) is only $8\times$ even if we replace a 32-bit training method with the most recent ultra low-precision 4-bit training framework~\cite{sun2020ultra}.
+Training consumes far more money, run-time, energy, and hardware resources than inference~\cite{strubell2019energy}.
+Meanwhile, the increasing concerns about data privacy have become a driving force for training on resource-constrained edge devices~\cite{teerapittayanon2017distributed}.
+The high costs and hardware constraints associated with neural network training motivate us to ask the following question: {\it \say{Is it possible to train a compact neural network model from scratch?}} Both computing and hardware costs may be significantly reduced on various platforms if we can avoid the full-size uncompressed training.
+While pruning techniques can also be used in training~\cite{neklyudov2017structured,wen2016learning}, they do not necessarily reduce the number of training variables.
+Low-precision arithmetic~\cite{hubara2017quantized,koster2017flexpoint,gupta2015deep,sun2020ultra} can reduce the cost per parameter during training and inference, but the memory cost reduction is limited to a single order of magnitude even in ultra low-precision 4-bit training~\cite{sun2020ultra}.